The 5 Best Minivans Of 2021

 MPG: 19 city | 28 highway

 The Chrysler Pacifica hasn't been seriously redesigned for several model years, which has allowed the manufacturer to spend time changing cabin features and amenities to give the vehicle a quiet, refined interior look and feel.
 Decent insulation and the arrangement of the undercarriage drivetrain minimize noise inside the cabin.
 Not only is this more restful for long trips, it also makes it easier to hear the movies and music the Pacifica streams on the front and rear infotainment screens.
 The in-cabin air filtration system is redesigned for 2021, further reducing noise, and at low speeds, the highly tuned V-6 or optional plug-in hybrid engine reduces noise further.
+The versatile Pacifica even tows well enough to earn a spot on our list of best towing vehicles.

 The Bottom Line: Find The Right Minivan For Your Needs